 Who Flies Where?

 When I am looking for flights out of a city or country, I usually check skyscanner for the cheapest destinations and travel dates.
-But sometimes, especially in lesser developed countries, not all airlines are bookable through global distribution systems and can therefore not be found on search engines.
+But sometimes, especially in lesser developed countries, not all airlines can be booked through global distribution systems.
+Therefore, you can’t find these flights on search engines.
 So for countries in Latin America, Africa and Asia it also pays off to visit the Wikipedia website of the airport and check all the airlines that fly there.

 Do you also want to save on hotel bookings?